kompositr/kompositr-api/README.md

 	ng server

-	* Note.
-In order for services to run locally, you must use a browser with disabled web security to ignore CORS.
+	- In order for services to run locally, you must use a browser with disabled web security to ignore CORS.
-	* For Chrome in Windows, append the following parameters when initializing:
+	- For Chrome in Windows, append the following parameters when initializing:
-		* <path/to/chrome.exe> --user-data-dir="C:/Chrome dev session" --disable-web-security
+		- <path/to/chrome.exe> --user-data-dir="C:/Chrome dev session" --disable-web-security

 ## How to build and run in a docker container locally